StackVista/stackstate-docs/configure/topology/event-handlers.md

 Event handlers listen to events generated within the view, when the configured event type is generated the configured event handler function is run to [trigger an alert or action](/use/health-state-and-alerts/set-up-alerting.md) in a system outside of StackState.
 For example, an alert handler function could send an email or make a POST to a webhook URL.
 A number of default event handler functions are included out of the box with StackState, or you can [create a custom event handler function](#create-a-custom-event-handler-function).

-StackState ships with the event handler functions:
+StackState ships with the following event handler functions:

 - Send details of a health state change event and links to information that can assist with root cause analysis:
     - **Slack** - at the configured Slack webhook URL.